Lesterpaintstheworld/terminal-velocity/narrative_evaluation_report.md

 ### Key Findings
 1. **Narrative Engagement:**
    - Assess the effectiveness of the opening scenes in hooking the reader.
+   - Evaluate the integration of ethical considerations in character arcs and plot developments.
+   - Analyze the consistency of AI capabilities with documented research.
    - Evaluate pacing and tension throughout the narrative.
    - Analyze the introduction and escalation of conflicts.